adamkurth/reborn_dev/doc/source/overview.rst

 This single vector is appropriate for linearly polarized beams.
 For beams that are not purely linearly polarized, one can sum the contributions from each of the two polarizations.
 The second polarization vector is of course :math:`\hat{u}\times\hat{b}` .

-Most of the above parameters can be specified by an instance of the :any:`source.Beam` class.
-Derived quantities such as the polarization correction are tied to classes contained in the :any:`detector` module.

-.. _ShortAnchor:

 Pixel-Array Detectors
 ---------------------